-Andy Davison, CEO of The Expat Group, gives his reasons which are backed up by many expats, why you might consider applying for a Malaysia My Second Home visa (a renewable, ten-year, multiple entry visa).
+Andy Davison, CEO of The Expat Group, gives his reasons why you might consider applying for a Malaysia My Second Home visa (a renewable, ten-year, multiple entry visa).

-The Malaysian people are warm and friendly who mix easily with foreign residents and visitors.
+The Malaysian people are warm and friendly and mix easily with foreign residents and visitors.
 So new residents have no problems settling in.

-A large number of people speak English making retiring to Malaysia especially attractive to the many people who are either native English speakers or speak enough English to communicate.
+A large number of people speak English.
+This makes retiring to Malaysia especially attractive to the many people who are either native English speakers or speak enough English to communicate.

 While it certainly can get hot during the day it doesn't have the extreme heat found in some countries.
 Most people retiring to Malaysia enjoy the warm weather.

-Most homes, cars and shopping areas are air-conditioned it is easy to escape the hottest times of day.
+Most homes, cars and shopping areas are air-conditioned so it's easy to escape the hottest times of day.

 Malaysia has three major types of local cuisine which most foreigners soon come to enjoy.
-Reflecting the three largest races in Malaysia Malay, Chinese and Indian restaurants can be found all over the country offering magnificent choice of dishes.
+The food reflects the three largest races in Malaysia Malay, Chinese and Indian.
+With restaurants all over the country offering a magnificent choice of dishes.

 Eating in the open air stalls or the non-air conditioned restaurants provides great quality at low costs.
-If you prefer western dishes there has been a proliferation of restaurants opening in the major cities offering many different western and other Asian cuisine.
+If you prefer western dishes there has been a proliferation of restaurants opening in the major cities.
+At a cost these offer many different western and other Asian cuisines.
 Food from all over the world can also be found in the excellent restaurants in the country’s numerous four and five star hotels.

 Whether you are looking for low priced goods or designer labels Malaysia has it all.
 The shops carry a very wide range of goods.
 With no import duties imported items such as cosmetics, cameras and electronic equipment are very reasonably priced.

 There are many home furnishing stores and most household items are readily available.
-For those people who are looking for food products from back home several of the newer supermarkets are offering a wide range of imported fresh and canned products specifically targeted at the expatriate market.
+For those people who are looking for food products from back home several of the newer supermarkets are offering a wide range of imported fresh and canned products for the expat market.

-Malaysia is one of the cheapest places to retire to and if you are on a pension from a developed country you will find that retiring to Malaysia offers a much better standard of living than in your own country.
+Malaysia is one of the cheapest places to retire.
+With a pension from a developed country you will find that retiring to Malaysia offers a much better standard of living than in your own country.

 Remittances from abroad are not taxed making the programme even more attractive, if your funds are not taxed at source.

 The two most complained about expensive items in Malaysia are alcoholic beverages and motor vehicles.
-Fortunately restaurant prices are generally low so this can offset the higher cost of alcoholic beverages and many places offer extended happy hours if you look out for them.
+Fortunately restaurant prices are generally low so this can offset the higher cost of the drinks and many places offer extended happy hours.
 The high tax on motor vehicles is true for most countries in Asia.
-Applicants retiring to Malaysia under the MM2H programme can bring in one car free of import duty, sales tax and excise duty or buy a new car here without the excise taxes.
+Applicants retiring to Malaysia under the MM2H programme can bring in one car free of import duty, sales tax and excise duty or buy a new car there without the excise taxes.